mosabami/enterprise-scale-aks-levelup/steps/deployment/Deploy-workload.md

    code http-ingress.yaml
    ```

 2. Copy the code below into the new file and save it.
-Take a minute to compare this new file with the previous nginx ingress file ingress-service.yaml.
-One of the big differences is that you'll notice that in the nginx ingress, we didnt have to list out every path.
+Take a minute to compare this new file with the previous NGINX ingress file ingress-service.yaml.
+One of the big differences is that you'll notice that in the NGINX ingress, we didn't have to list out every path.
 We used regex to take care of that as well as rewrite target to remove the /api so that this ingress can work with the original server deployment.
-Since AGIC doesnt have the regex feature, we have to spell out each individual path.
+Since AGIC doesn't have the regex feature, we have to spell out each individual path.

    ```yaml
    apiVersion: networking.k8s.io/v1